GuillaumeMougeot/biom3d/docs/faq.md

 Imported Image ID: 301018
 ```
 each time an image is uploaded, you can keep track of uploading with that.
-However there are cases when nothing is shown in terminal and it is still uploaded.
+However there are cases where nothing is shown in terminal and it is still uploaded.
 If you are not using the GUI (and can't see the button feedback), we recommand checking in real time the destination folder in OMERO.

 ## NaN loss